tc39/proposal-temporal/meetings/agenda-minutes-2020-01-27.md

         * DE: If you have a custom TimeZone object then you also lose information.
 Maybe that requirement is too hard.
         * JWS: Is it off the table to have toString and serialization be two separate methods?
 It seems like two separate use cases.
         * RGN: Not off the table, but toString does have to do something.
-        * DE: What if we made toString just return [Object Temporal.DateTime] and toISOString serialize it and throw on non-ISO calendar?
+        * DE: What if we made toString just return [Object Temporal.PlainDateTime] and toISOString serialize it and throw on non-ISO calendar?
         * SFC: What happens on Temporal.Absolute.toString()?
         * RGN: Right now it returns RFC 3339 with a Z offset.
         * DE: toString() doesn’t usually take a parameter.